 Welcome to Our Blog

-Here you will find articles and information about Springs Beer Tours and our unique walking tours and services.
+Here you will find articles and information about Springs Beer Tours and our unique walking beer tours and services.
 We will also be posting information about, Colorado, the Manitou Springs and Colorado Springs area and the craft beer industry.

 The Springs area offers an amazing array of activities including hiking and biking trails, wildlife watching, horseback riding, zip lining and a world-class zoo.
 And don’t forget the spectacular scenery of Garden of the Gods and, of course, America’s mountain, Pikes Peak.